 The email itself remains on their server, where they have complete control over it.
 It remains encrypted and cannot be read by anyone else—besides Google, of course.

 Gmail Confidential Mode users also have the option of setting an expiration date for emails and a passcode that the recipient receives through text to get access to the email.
 This adds an extra layer of safety to your email.

 With Gmail Confidential Mode, you can prevent recipients from forwarding, copying, printing, or downloading the email.

 We’ll show you how to use Gmail Confidential Mode to send secure emails when you need that added layer of protection.

-What you’ll need to send a secure email in Gmail
+What you’ll need to send an encrypted email in Gmail

 - A computer

 - An email you need to send securely